imjoy-team/imjoy-rpc/README.md

 Inside `_rpc_encode`, you need to specify a custom type name with the `_ctype` key and return the represented object/dictionary.
 Note that, you can only use primitive types plus array/list and object/dict in the represented object.
 If no `_ctype` key is detected in the returned object, imjoy-rpc will assume you have transformed the object (e.g. applied compression), and apply internal encoding to the transformed object.

 In `_rpc_decode`, you can then check the `_ctype` key, apply the corresponding decoding procedure and return the decoded object.
 In some cases, you may want to simply transform the object and pass it to imjoy-rpc for decoding.
-For example, to decompress the object, you can return an object with at least two keys: `_rtype` and `_rvalue`, and make sure the object is represented one of the format listed in the table above.
+For example, to decompress the object, you can return an object with the `_rtype` key, and make sure the object is represented one of the format listed in the table above.

 See an example below: